Constraining exotic compact stars composed of bosonic and fermionic dark matter with gravitational wave events: Self-bound Stars

 where $\varepsilon_{nm} = 140\, \textrm{MeV} \, \textrm{fm}^{-3} $ is the energy density of saturated nuclear matter.
 Given a maximum mass, these expressions analytically provide an upper bound for $\varepsilon_0$.
-In the case of a minimum radius, the TOV-equations have to be solved numerically to constrain $\varepsilon_0$ from below (the results are shown in Tables \ref{tab:title}, \ref{tab:title 2} and Figure \ref{fig:selfbound13}.) \\
+In the case of a minimum radius, the TOV-equations have to be solved numerically to constrain $\varepsilon_0$ from below (the results are shown in Tables \ref{tab:title}, \ref{tab:title 2} and Figure \ref{fig:self-bound13}.) \\

-In the case of GW190814, these required values are of the order of the standard MIT bag value $\approx 57.5 \, \textrm{MeV\,} \textrm{fm}^{-3}$.
+In the case of GW190814, {the required values of $\epsilon_0$ to find solutions} are of the order of the standard MIT bag value $\approx 57.5 \, \textrm{MeV\,} \textrm{fm}^{-3}$.
 As one can see, the necessary $\varepsilon_0$ is in the range of the QCD scale.
-This suggests that such and object would be dominated by QCD-like interactions, and that weak interactions do not play a significant role in such self-bound stars, regardless of their actual microscopic composition.
+This suggests that such {an} object would be dominated by {interactions of a physical scale comparable to QCD interactions}, and that weak interactions do not play a significant role in such {self-bound} stars, regardless of their actual microscopic composition.
 This is however in stark contrast to GW200105 and GW200115, which require higher values for $\varepsilon_0$ to fulfill the imposed conditions.
 Especially in the case of GW200115 for s=1, the required values for $\varepsilon_0$ can be as high as $1 \, \textrm{GeV\,} \textrm{fm}^{-3}$.
 This is still in the typical range of QCD energy densities, as e.g. the one of the QCD crossover transition.
 However, it is not possible to find values for $\varepsilon_0$ that can fit all signals for a given fixed speed of sound.
-Hence, selfbound stars could generally be ruled out in our adopted scenario.
+Hence, {self-bound} stars could generally be ruled out in our adopted scenario.